wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-cloud-security-capabilities-of-microsoft-365/includes/1-introduction.md

 In this module, you will:

-- Explore the Cloud App Security Framework.
+- Explore the Defender for Cloud Apps Framework.
-- Discover the capabilities of Microsoft Cloud Application Security (MCAS).
+- Discover the capabilities of Microsoft Cloud Application Security (Defender for Cloud Apps).
-- Explore how Microsoft Cloud App Security integrates with Microsoft security and threat protection capabilities.
+- Explore how Microsoft Defender for Cloud Apps integrates with Microsoft security and threat protection capabilities.